gchen0119/openimagechallenge/README.md

         * For YOLOv3, a "route" at two convolutional layers before the output layer is upsampled and concatenated with an even earlier layer (with localized feature activation), e.g., the "[route] -1,61" appearing in the "cfg" file is doing the "lateral" concatenation as FPN.
-The later route will concatenate with earlier layers laterally, which is exactly the idea of FPN.
+The latter route will concatenate with even earlier layers, which is exactly the "Top-down pathway" laterally merging with "Bottom-up pathway" of FPN.
     * Upsampling/Deconvolution with Fully Convolutional layers to extract features from earlier layers for a meaningful semantic information.
     * Skip connections from earlier layers to Residual layers to avoid